Microtrauma

 Microtrauma is any of many possible small injuries to the body.

 Muscle fibres may be "microtorn" during microtrauma.

 Microtrauma can include the microtearing of muscle fibres, the sheath around the muscle and the connective tissue.
 It can also include stress to the tendons, and to the bones (see Wolff's law).
 It is unknown whether or not the ligaments adapt like this.
 Microtrauma to the skin (compression, impact, abrasion) can also cause increases in a skin's thickness, as seen from the calluses formed from running barefoot or the hand calluses that result from rock climbing.
 This might be due to increased skin cell replication at sites under stress where cells rapidly slough off or undergo compression or abrasion.

 Most microtrauma cause a low level of inflammation that cannot be seen or felt.
 These injuries can arise in muscle, ligament, vertebrae, and discs, either singly or in combination.
-Repetitive microtrauma which are not allowed time to heal can result in the development of more serious conditions.
+Repetitive microtrauma which are not allowed time to heal can result in the development of more serious conditions, such as more serious injuries, tendinitis, stress fracture, and tissue degeneration.

+Microtrauma may be a significant risk factor for further injury to active individuals with a U.S. military report stating that over 70% of mechanical injuries to active-duty U.S. soldiers being caused by acclimated microtrauma compared to 25% of mechanical injuries being caused by acute trauma.